Toye01/Diabetes/README.md

 - BMI
 - Age
 - Pregnancies
+- Insulin
+- SkinThickness
+- DiabetesPedigreeFunction
+- BloodPressure

 You can obtain the dataset from [UCI Machine Learning Repository](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database?select=diabetes.csv).

+## Feature Selection Technique
+- We can use correlation matrix to pick the most important feature
+- Correlation Matrix measure the linear relationship between the target and the feature
+- Helps visualize which features are strongly correlated with outcome

 ## Model Development
 1. **Preprocessing**: Features were scaled using `StandardScaler`.